RedHat-UX/red-hat-design-system/docs/patterns/search-bar/index.md

     - pattern
 ---

-{% import 'component/components.njk' as components %}

 ## Overview

 A Search bar is a horizontal grouping of a form field with placeholder text and a button.
 It allows a user to input text and then perform a search.

-## Sample component
+## Sample pattern

 {% example palette="none",
     alt="Search bar component sample",
     src="./search-bar-sample.svg" %}